 During the semester you will take TWO non-cumulative exams that will test your knowledge on the essays read in ARES and the ideas studied in Chick Flicks well as important and meaningful scenes/dialogue/aspects of the films viewed.
 These exams will not require rote memorization, but will test your ability to understand and process important themes, ideas and concepts discussed, viewed and read about in this course.
 Each exam will take place over two days.
 The first exam will take place the week before Spring Break.
-The second exam will take place during the last week of classes.
+The second exam will take place during finals week.

-Essay: Formal/Discursive/Theoretical Analysis: 200 points - 900 words minimum to 1100 words maximum
+Essay: Formal/Discursive/Theoretical Analysis: 300 points - 1200 words minimum to 1800 words maximum